fenago/intro-ruby/lab_guides/Lab_6.md

 for most code will be through a constant, whether it be a class constant or a module constant.

-We\'ve learned how to create classes and modules.
-Really, what we are doing is creating constants that point to those objects in memory.
-When we create constants (classes, modules, or otherwise) in IRB, we are creating a constant in the global namespace.
-This can quickly get crowded, especially if you are creating a class or module constant that may have a common name.

-For instance, in the previous topic, we created an `Enum` module. `Enum` is a very common word in the Ruby world, and do we really think our `Enum` module is the best and that we should own that word?
+In the previous topic, we created an `Enum` module. `Enum` is a very common word in the Ruby world, and do we really think our `Enum` module is the best and that we should own that word?
 It is possible there is a more official